apache/hudi/rfc/rfc-66/rfc-66.md

 Streaming jobs are suitable for data ingestion since it does not need complex pipeline orchestration and has a smother write workload.
 Most of the raw data set we are handling today are generated constantly in streaming way.

-In multi-writer ingestion, several streaming events with the same schema sink into one Hudi table, such that the Hudi table becomes a UNION table view for all input data set.
+In multi-writer streaming ingestion, several streaming events with the same schema sink into one Hudi table, such that the table becomes a UNION table view for all input data set.
 This is a common use case in reality since the data could come from various data sources.

 Another important use case we want to unlock is the real-time data set join.
 One of the serious pain points in streaming computation is the dataset join.